 Robyn can be reached at 512-565-8357 or email@example.com

-Dr. Christy Reeder is a licensed clinical psychologist specializing in the treatment of trauma, depression, anxiety, and relationship issues.
-After earning her doctorate from Fuller Theological Seminary’s School of Psychology in Pasadena, California, Dr. Reeder completed a postdoctoral fellowship in trauma psychology at Children’s Hospital Los Angeles through The University of Southern California University Center for Excellence in Developmental Disabilities.
+Dr. Christy Reeder is a licensed clinical psychologist specializing in the treatment of trauma and attachment-related issues.
+After earning her doctorate from Fuller’s School of Psychology in Pasadena, California, Dr. Reeder completed a postdoctoral fellowship in trauma psychology at Children’s Hospital Los Angeles through The University of Southern California University Center for Excellence in Developmental Disabilities.

-Dr. Reeder provides individual and family therapy for children, adolescents and adults.
-Many who seek out her services have experienced traumatic events and loss, and client backgrounds commonly include childhood abuse and neglect, assault, domestic violence, or having a military background.
-Dr. Reeder also provides support for people who have been adopted, as well as for their families.
-Believing that there is no “one-size-fits-all” approach, Dr. Reeder draws from diverse treatment orientations (including EMDR) to help clients make peace with their emotions, resolve difficult events, and develop more satisfying relationships.
-She is trained in Trust Based Relational Intervention® and is a Circle of Security Parent Educator.
-Dr. Reeder has begun training in Somatic Experiencing as well as DEEP (Dynamic Enriched Experiential Psychotherapy)To supplement her training as a psychologist, Dr. Reeder earned an advanced degree in lay theology from Fuller Theological Seminary and is able to integrate issues of religion and spirituality into treatment when this is of interest to her clients.
+Dr. Reeder provides psychotherapy for adolescents and adults.
+Many who seek out her services have experienced traumatic events, loss, and chronic relationships problems.
+Dr. Reeder also provides support for teens and adults who have been adopted, as well as for their families.
+Believing that there is no “one-size-fits-all” approach, Dr. Reeder draws from diverse treatment orientations to help clients make peace with their emotions, resolve difficult events, and develop more satisfying relationships with themselves and others.
+Advanced training includes certification in EMDR, Somatic Experiencing (through Intermediate III), Circle of Security, and DEEP (Dynamic Enriched Experiential Psychotherapy).
+Additionally, Dr. Reeder completed a certificate program in Maternal Mental Health, and provides psychotherapy for individuals with perinatal mood disorders and birth trauma.

 Dr. Reeder can be reached at 512-364-9619 or Christy@christyreederphd.com